Skip to content

 Setting Up Equipment Specifications

 Next, Arabica worked with local contractors to set up and confirm the supply of power, gas, and venting per the roaster’s specifications.
-CoffeeTec’s roaster installation team would install the roaster, and then the roaster manufacturer’s technicians would arrive from Europe to commission the roaster and train the Arabica team.
+CoffeeTec’s commercial coffee roasters installation team would install the roaster, and then the roaster manufacturer’s technicians would arrive from Europe to commission the roaster and train the Arabica team.
 CoffeeTec CEO Scott Plail and electrical engineer Nick Holman were also on-site to troubleshoot any issues with their own inspection.

 CoffeeTec’s Assessment

 Arabica was told everything was ready to go, and to the best of Arabica’s knowledge, it was.
 When CoffeeTec arrived and conducted the pre-install inspection, we found that the gas supply (PSI) from the city was not enough to power the new roaster.
-In addition, the correct regulators were not installed for the new equipment.
-The manufacturer’s technicians were flying in soon to commission this new roaster, and the utilities weren’t ready.
-We’d love to connect with you to see how we can help you grow your coffee roasting business.
-Start the conversation by letting us know more about you, your roastery, and your goals and roadblocks.
-What’s on your equipment wish list?
-Do you need to sell equipment?

-Whatever your needs are, we invite you to check out our consulting services and rates, and contact us today to discuss how we can help you write a happy ending to your roastery story.
+You can also contact us to discuss how we can help you write a happy ending to your roastery story.

 Leave a comment